PocsGeza/Remote-wastewater-pumping-station/README.md

  * Use an alarm beacon
  * Detect pump clogging and run the pump in reverse
  * Generate reports in Excel or PDF format

+#Isolating the control part
+The idea is to have the ability to change the PLC brand with unplugging an Ethernet cable and connecting another PLC.

+All I/O will be connected to an expandable remote I/O module.